raymondworkshop/raymondworkshop.github.io/_posts/business/2020-04-13-the-great-ceo-within.md

 * **Health and Well-Being**
     - **Prioritize your helth**
     - **exercise**
         + sign up for group activities or get a trainer
         + get the company to pay for it

     - **Mental Health**
         + **build a CEO support group** composed of yoru peers
         + important to **have someone to speak to, listen to you, and help feelings flow through you**
         + get a therapist
         + **meditation**

     - Sleep
         + sleep before 11:30pm and get up before 8:00am
         + at least 7 hours

-        + **write down whatever it is** that you woke up thinkg about
+        + **write down whatever it is** that you woke up think about
            - then transfer it to your GTD system
            - write down all of your next actions, ...

         + if you wake during the night, don't fight it
            - do something soothing, like reading from a paper book